gammapy/gammapy/docs/development/howto.rst

 Gammapy uses the Python standard library `logging` module.
 This module is extremely flexible, but also quite complex.
 But our logging needs are very modest, so it's actually quite simple ...

+It is worth mentioning that important logs returned to the user should be captured and tested using caplog fixture, see the section Caplog fixture above

 Generating log messages
 +++++++++++++++++++++++